Martingales and descent statistics: Applications

 On the other hand, the coefficients of the first sum on the right hand side is a log-concave sequence.
 But Proposition 1 in \cite{Su} says that the product of two log-concave polynomials is also log-concave, which implies $\{J_{2n,k}\}$ is not log concave. \bbox \\

-Since real rootedness implies log-concavity, the roots of $J_{2n}(t)$ are not real only.
+Since real-rootedness implies log-concavity, the roots of $J_{2n}(t)$ are not real-only.
 So Theorem \ref{Ben} is not applicable in this case.
-Nevertheless, asymptotic normality is shown by Kim using generating function to determine the asymptotic behaviour of the moments.
+Nevertheless, the asymptotic normality is shown by Kim using generating function to determine the asymptotic behaviour of the moments.
 We give a martingale proof below.
 The recurrence relation is derived in \cite{GZ}, it can also be obtained from \eqref{recrec}.

 Let $M_{2n}$ count the number of descents in random matchings.
 We can verify \eqref{diag} and define the submartingale